- What is pericardial effusion?

 Pericardial effusion is a buildup of fluid around the heart muscle.
 The heart is surrounded by a protective membrane called the pericardium, which is a sac comprised of two layers of tissue with lubricating fluid in between.
 Pericardial effusion occurs when the amount of fluid between the two pericardium (sac) layers is abnormally high.

-Often, pericardial effusion is mild, progresses slowly, does not show any symptoms, and is discovered incidentally as part of a medical check-up.
+Often, pericardial effusion is mild, progresses slowly, does not cause any signs or symptoms, and is discovered incidentally as part of a routine medical check-up.
 However, if the pericardial effusion develops or progresses rapidly, the pressure it exerts may compromise the functioning of the heart and lead to serious complications – particularly where there is a large amount of fluid.

 Pericardial effusion can be caused by almost any disease or health condition that affects the pericardium, including pericarditis (inflammation of the pericardium), infections and systemic disorders, for example, hypothyroidism, systemic lupus erythematosus and rheumatoid arthritis, as well as kidney failure and cancer.

 While pericardial effusion can affect people of all ages, the incidence seems to be higher in those over 50.
 Generally speaking, in younger people the heart is better able to compensate for a progressing effusion.